-5. Remove and replace existing deteriorated control joint sealants at locations shown on the drawings according to detail 6/R-32.
+7. Remove and replace existing deteriorated control joint sealants at locations shown on the drawings according to detail 6/R-502.
 Work includes removing the existing sealant, cleaning the joint of all dust and debris, prime the surfaces and fill the joint with an approved sealant material, and protect the new sealant according the manufacturer's recommendations.
-See specification section 079200 for approved products.